World News | Pakistan’s Met Office Warns of Urban, Flash Floods in Lahore and Other Areas | LatestLY

 According to the forecast, monsoon currents from the Arabian Sea have been penetrating the upper parts of the country and a westerly wave is present in the central and upper regions.

-Consequently, rain-wind/thundershowers were expected at scattered places in Punjab, Islamabad, Khyber Pakhtunkhwa, northeast Balochistan, Azad Kashmir and Gilgit Baltistan, the forecast said, as per Dawn.
+Consequently, rain-wind/thundershowers were expected at scattered places in Punjab, Islamabad, Khyber Pakhtunkhwa, northeast Balochistan, and Gilgit Baltistan, the forecast said, as per Dawn.

 Pakistan's National Disaster Management Authority (NDMA) has meanwhile said flooding was expected in the tributaries of the Kabul River and Dera Ghazi Khan’s hill torrents from July 27 to 30.
 (ANI)